We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 What an absolutely surreal end to a bizarre episode.
 Is this genius, or has the show gone totally off the rails?

 The Doctor is in a fairly cheap looking studio forest and soon meets a cheap cardboard Jamie and some cheap word word puzzles.
-Then in a black void this time they fine a unicorn and the episode ends with this... threat.
+Then in a black void this time they find a unicorn and the episode ends with this... threat.
 Are unicorns a notorious threat?
 I thought they were alright.
 Maybe I need to brush up on my myths.

 Episode three has Jamie come back and this world of weird continues in the form of a mysterious tunnel meanwhile Jamie finds a futuristic castle.
-It weird that despite all the odd goings on, the Doctor and companions behave quite normally, which kind of takes the sting out of the surreal nature of the story.
+Its weird that despite all the odd goings on, the Doctor and companions behave quite normally, which kind of takes the sting out of the surreal nature of the story.
 If the TARDIS crew were behaving as if they weren't exploring an impossible world it would somehow be more strange.

 Episode four brings the quite unbelievable Karkus.
 An unbelievable German accent, and unbelievable muscles accompany an unbelievable performance.
 "You will be mince-meat!" he exclaims whilst managing to do nothing except be thrown around by Zoe.
 "Lesson seventeen!" she shouts, as if that explains everything, before fluffing her line.